camel-tooling/camel-lsp-client-vscode/Readme.md

   ![Navigation support for Camel contexts and routes for XML DSL](./images/navigationSymbol.gif "Navigation support for Camel contexts and routes for XML DSL")

-* Navigation for Java DSL
+* Navigation for Java and XML DSL
     * Outline.
 Note that if you select `sort by position`, you gain an overview of the route flow, not only of the element hierarchy.
     * Find symbol (`Ctrl+Shift+O`)
     * Breadcrumb